gentry-php/gentry/README.md

 `includePath` is parsed before `bootstrap`, so if you use them in conjunction you could use relative paths here.
 Otherwise, they will be relative to `get_cwd()`.

+> Caution: if `bootstrap`ped files reside inside `src`, they won't be ignored.
+> Gentry uses `require_once` of course, but if these files contain testable
+> features it will try and do something sensible with them.

+This isn't necessarily a bad thing; you could actually write tests that test the mock objects you use in other tests :)

 ### string `ignore` ###
 A regular expression of classnames to ignore in the `"src"` path.
 Useful for